yashveerjain/Autonomous_Manipulative-Wheeled-Robot-for-Hospitality-Industry/README.md

 ```
 * Note:
     - Assuming the ROS is already installed and the workspace is already created as `catkin_ws` in home dir.
-    - `robo9` is package name and so we are naming it our clone directory.
+    - `robo_serve` is package name and so we are naming it our clone directory.

 ---